 Causes of Mallet Finger

 The most common cause of mallet finger is when a ball or other object strikes the tip of the finger forcing sudden bending of the finger tip.
-However, even simple day to day activities can cause this type of injury.
+However, even simple day to day activities can cause this type of hand injury.

 - Drooped fingertip or thumb tip that can not straighten on its own